smorrrs/Shadow-Tactics-Resources/state_of_the_game.md

 # State of the Game - Any%
 Information on where potential time save can be had over WRs in the Any% category at the time of writing.

 The No Major Glitches (NMG category), also called No Teleports, is pretty optimized.
 Of course there's always potential for new route discoveries or incremental improvements on execution, but many very skilled and clever players have put significant time into it.
 Any%, however, has clear room for improvement which I detail in this document.
 I am the only Any% runner, and there are certainly others who'd be able to beat my execution and find tricks and routes that I haven't.

-Teleports are the only known major glitch for the game and thus the only difference between Any% and NMG.
-There are levels where teleports don't save any additional time compared to the NMG, so the same run can take WR for both categories.
 The No Alerts category (also allowing teleports) is wide open due to low runner engagement.

 I've classified the obtainability of WR for each level into the following categories:
 * OBTAINABLE: TP - WR uses teleports and can clearly be optimized.